 - The date(s) of absence

-- The reason for absence (be specific; ie: cough, fever, stomach ache, etc.)
+- The reason for absence (be specific; ie: a cough, fever, stomach ache, etc.)

 - Parent / Guardian signature